blackshibe/shobnode/README.md

 -   integer animation priority
 -   editing animations at runtime
 -   preloading animations
--   separation of concerns into Tracks and Poses
+-   separation of concerns into Tracks and Poses (better performance for static, looped animations)

 ## usability notice